HSBC announces thermal coal phase-out policy

 Publication of the thermal coal phase-out policy fulfils the commitment in the special resolution on climate change passed at the bank’s AGM in May 2021.
 It follows a period of extensive engagement with stakeholders.
 All relevant HSBC entities, products and businesses, including asset management, will seek to implement policies that support the transition from coal-fired power and thermal coal mining within HSBC’s 2030/40 timelines.5

-As announced in October 2020, HSBC aims to provide between $750 billion and $1 trillion of sustainable finance and investment to support the transition to net zero including through investment in innovative solutions and sustainable infrastructure.
+As announced in October 2020, HSBC aims to provide between $750 billion and $1 trillion of sustainable finance and investment to support our customers in their transition to net zero and a sustainable future.
 HSBC has also given its backing to the Energy Transition Mechanism (ETM), an initiative led by the Asian Development Bank, which aims to retire coal plants early and invest in renewables.

 HSBC joined the Powering Past Coal Alliance at COP26, a global coalition of more than 150 governments, utilities, financial institutions, NGOs and others working to advance the transition from unabated coal power generation to clean energy.